watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

     - In third step, store the result in session variable `extension_result` and redirect to action `Process result`.
   ![Filtered Search](./assets/include_filter.gif)<br>

-- Close the action editor (by clicking X in the upper right)
-- Go to "Actions" > "Set by assistant" > "No action matches" and remove all the steps from the action.
-Add in a new step.
-Under "And then" select "Go to another action" and select "Search" and click "End this action after the subaction is completed".
-- You may also want to go to "Actions" > "Set by assistant" > "Fallback" and do the same thing as in the previous step.
-Note, however, that this will prevent your assistant from escalating to a human agent when a customer asks to connect to a human agent (which is part of the default behavior for "Fallback") so only do this if you do not have your bot connected to a human agent chat service.
-For more details on connecting to human agents within Watson Assistant see [our documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-human-agent) and [blog post](https://medium.com/ibm-watson/bring-your-own-service-desk-to-watson-assistant-b39bc920075c).
-- Go to the all action and remove everything from the "Customer starts with" list so that the action _only_ triggers via the "Go to another action" settings described in steps 13-15 above.
-If you skip this, then some action will also be considered by the intent recognizer as a possible intent, which adds unnecessary complexity to the intent recognition and thus could result in lower overall intent recognition accuracy.

 ## Using this Starter Kit